seanandyrush/rush-synthwave/README.md

-# Rush Forest
+# Rush Synthwave
-Theme with forest-inspired colors.
+Theme with synthwave-inspired colors.
 Focus more on the code.
 Matches well with languages.

 Divided tokens into two classes of brightness: *Normal* and *Dimmed* to give more focus to the *Normal* code.